The Ultimate From Scratch Sourdough Apple Pie Recipe

 Ingredients You’ll Need

-- Make the pie crust ahead of time so it has a chance to get nice and cold in the fridge.
-You can make it up to 3 days in advance!
+- Pie Crust: Make the pie crust ahead of time (up to 3 days in advance) so it has a chance to get nice and cold in the fridge.
+Cold pie crust=lots of flaky layers!

 How to Make Sourdough Apple Pie